JASPER: Joint Bayesian Analysis of Spatial Expression via Regression: Real Data Applications

 \section{Real Data Applications}

-We now demonstrate the performance of JASPER in terms of statistical power and biological interpretability compared to two state-of-the-art competing methods, namely SPARK \citep{spark} and SpatialDE \citep{spatialde} for the three SRT datasets mentioned in Section \ref{section:data-description}.
+We now demonstrate the performance of JASPER in terms of statistical power and biological interpretability compared to two state-of-the-art competing methods, SPARK \citep{spark} and SpatialDE \citep{spatialde} for the SRT datasets mentioned in Section \ref{section:data-description}.